Anti-Persecution Union

-The Anti-Persecution Union was an organisation established by the freethinkers George Jacob Holyoake and Emma Martin in 1842, to aid in defending individuals accused of blasphemy and blasphemous libel.
+The Anti-Persecution Union was a British organisation established by the freethinkers George Jacob Holyoake and Emma Martin in 1842, to aid in defending individuals accused of blasphemy and blasphemous libel.
 Its object was "to assert and maintain the right of free discussion, and to protect and defend the victims of intolerance and bigotry".

 Formation and purpose

 Described as a "militant freethought league", the Union came on the heels of a number of prosecutions for blasphemy.
 As such, its efforts were "defensive as well as propagandistic".
 Following the prosecution of Charles Southwell, and building on the "Committee for the Protection of Mr. Southwell" established for him, The Oracle of Reason encouraged its readers to assist in the formation of a Union:whose great and glorious objects shall be to abolish all law or legal practice which shackles expression of opinion, and to protect and indemnify all, or whatever persuasion, whether Jew, Christian, Infidel, Atheist, or other denomination in danger of similar tyrannies.David Nash has noted that, despite the inclusion of all denominations and none, the Union was "clearly aimed at freethinkers".

 By the Union's first meeting, at the radical John Street Institution on Tottenham Court Road, London, the prosecutions of Southwell, Holyoake, and George and Harriet Adams were discussed.
 The meeting's first resolution, moved by Emma Martin, expressed "strong disapprobation of all legal interference with the free expression of opinion" and "emphatically deprecate[d] the recent prosecutions for the alleged crime of blasphemy, as unjust and impolitic."
 Martin's own atheism was infamous, causing division and disapproval among many of her own socialist associates.
 It was, Barbara Taylor has suggested, in part her anger at this absence of support that she and Holyoake formed the Union.

-The Union published its activities in The Oracle of Reason (1841-43) and The Movement and Anti-Persecution Gazette (1843-45).
+The Union published its activities in The Oracle of Reason (1841–43) and The Movement and Anti-Persecution Gazette (1843–45).
 For four months it circulated The Monthly Circular of the Anti-Persecution Union, edited by Holyoake.
 Reports of the trials of Holyoake, Matilda Roalfe, Thomas Finlay, and Thomas Paterson were also published on the Union's behalf by Henry Hetherington and Paterson.